funilrys/PyFunceble/docs/configuration.rst

 .. note::
     If the parent directory does not exist, we move to the next possible location in the given order.

-    This means that under most distribution, we consider :code:`~/.config/PyFunceble` as the configuration location.
+    This means that under most distributions, we consider :code:`~/.config/PyFunceble` as the configuration location.
     But if  the :code:`~/.config` directory does not exist, we fallback to :code:`~/.PyFunceble` as the configuration location.

 Mac (Darwin Kernel)
 """"""""""""""""""""

-As mentionned by the `Mac Application Environment`_ documentation:
+As mentioned by the `Mac Application Environment`_ documentation:

     The Application Support directory is where your app stores any type of file that supports the app but is not required for the app to run, such as document templates or configuration files.
     The files should be app-specific but should never store user data.
 This directory is located inside the Library directory.